Veteran Debt: Your Options To Get Help

 1. Benefit Offset

-If you owe a debt to the VA, you can offset debt payments against your current or future military benefits.
-If you’re receiving VA pension benefits or education benefits, you can elect for collection by offset of your benefits until your debt is resolved.
+If you owe a debt to the VA, repayment through collection by offset involves deductions from your current or future military benefits.
+This could reduce your VA pension or education benefits until the debt is settled.

 2. Payment Plan